InverterNetwork/contracts/docs/src/modules/authorizer/role/AUT_Roles_v2.md

 - The function selector of the target function
 - The role ID of the role that will receive the permission

-Example: Adding the role "BOUNTY_MANAGER" to the "createBounty" function of the "bountyManager" contract would look like this:
+Example: Adding the role "BOUNTY_MANAGER" to the `createBounty` function of the "bountyManager" contract would look like this:

 ```solidity
 authorizer.addAccessPermission(